railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 .. tip::  Analytic Accounts

-   If you're managing by task, the analytic account to be selected is the one that corresponds to the project for the order.
+   If you are managing by task, the analytic account to be selected is the one that corresponds to the project for the order.
    The sale carried out by the order can be allocated to the project so that profitability calculations can be made.